 Ingredient Notes

-- Lemon zest: Adds a great zesty flavour to the burgers.
-You could also try lime zest as well to switch up the flavour profile.
+- Lemon zest: Adds extra flavor and a nice brightness.
+You could also try lime zest as well to switch up the flavor profile.

-- Parsley: The fresh parsley adds a fresh flavour to the burgers.
-You could also experiment with different herbs such as cilantro, mint, or dill.
+- Parsley: The fresh parsley adds a freshness.
+Feel free to try different herbs such as cilantro, mint, or dill.

-- Green onion: I generally finely dice both the green and white parts of the green onion.
+- Green onions: I generally finely dice both the green and white parts of the green onion.
 You could also add finely diced chives as well.

-- Red pepper flakes: Adds a kick of spice to the burgers.
+- Red pepper flakes: Adds a kick of spice.
 If you don’t like much spice, you can reduce the amount used or leave it out altogether.

-Add all of the ingredients to a large bowl.
+- Add all of the ingredients for the burgers to a large bowl.

-There are a few different methods of cooking — grilling, baking or stove-top.
+There are a few different methods of cooking — grilling, baking, on stove-top, or in the air-fryer.

 To bake: Preheat oven to 375 degrees F and line a baking sheet with parchment paper.
 Bake for 30 minutes or until cooked through.
 You may wish to sear them in a pan for a couple of minutes per side to help them brown a bit on the outside.

-To pan fry: Brown patties on both sides in a hot pan over medium heat for about 8 to 10 minutes or until cooked through.
+To pan fry: Brown patties on both sides in a hot skillet or large frying pan over medium-high heat for about 8 to 10 minutes or until cooked through.

 - If you choose to grill these burgers, I highly recommend forming the patties and freezing them for at least 20-30 minutes before cooking.
 This will help them keep their shape.